-Tomato, lentil and tamarind soup, or thakkali rasam, is a thin lentil soup with tamarind and chopped tomatoes, a traditional spice powder, and a simple seasoning of tempered oil with mustard seeds and curry leaves.
+Tomato, lentil and tamarind soup, or thakkali rasam, is a thin lentil soup with tamarind and chopped tomatoes, a traditional spice powder and a simple seasoning of tempered oil with mustard seeds and curry leaves.
 The consistency of rasam should be thin, but not watery.

 Rasam is served as a second course in a traditional meal, but for a simple meal, the soup is served over the top of plain white rice.
 If you want a thicker, more robust soup, then look at some of the sambar recipes in this book.

 Rasam should have some bite, but not be exceedingly hot.
-You should be able to taste the sourness of the tamarind, the flavour of the tomatoes, and the subtlety of the spices.
+You should be able to taste the sourness of the tamarind, the flavour of the tomatoes, then the subtlety of the spices.
 This spice mix is included in this collection – it is called rasam masala.

 As you would expect of a common, simple family dish, the preparation is easy.
-Simply put everything in a pressure cooker for 15 minutes, mash, add the tempered oil and serve.
+Simply put everything in a pressure cooker for 15 minutes, mash, then add the tempered oil and serve.
 What could be easier?
 If you do not use a pressure cooker, it is easily done on the stovetop, but may take upwards of 45 minutes to simmer the tomato and lentils.

 - 1 cup coriander leaves

-Reserve ½ cup of the chopped tomatoes and set aside.
+- Reserve ½ cup of the chopped tomatoes and set aside.

-Using a potato masher or stick blender, mash the tomatoes and lentils.
+- Using a potato masher or stick blender, mash the tomatoes and lentils.
 Keep on a low simmer.
 Do not boil the rasam or it will lose flavour.

-In a small pan heat the mustard oil and add the mustard and cumin seeds.
+- In a small pan heat the mustard oil and add the mustard and cumin seeds.
 When the mustard seeds pop, add the curry leaves and reserved chopped tomato.
 Fry for about one minute then stir into the rasam.

-Simmer for another minute, stirring continuously.
+- Simmer for another minute, stirring continuously.

-Serve, and garnish generously with coriander leaves.
+- Serve, and garnish generously with coriander leaves.